 What can I diffuse in my bedroom to make it smell good?

 Also, I have a favorite oil diffuser.
 I use THIS one in my classroom every day.
 Since I spend more time there than I even do at home, it is the perfect thing to add a little of “home” in my classroom.
 A diffuser is a great way to get a cozy scent in an easy and safe way.
 THIS diffuser does an amazing job and completely fills my large classroom!

 Step Seven for a Cozy Winter Bedroom: Add lamp light.

-This one is kind of obvious, perhaps, especially in a bedroom.
-However, it might be a great opportunity to update your lamps in case you have ones that you don’t really love.
+Warm lighting is kind of obvious for winter nights, perhaps, especially in a bedroom.
+However, it might be the perfect time to update your lamps in case you have ones that you don’t really love.
 Keep an eye out at thrift stores for lamps that can be updated with paint or even a new lamp shade.
-Or, try updating the lamps you have with paint or a new lamp shade.
+Or, try updating the table lamps or floor lamps you have with paint or a new lamp shade.

-Our bedroom lamps are my favorites in our whole house.
+Our bedroom lamps are my favorites for low light in our whole house.
 They were a great DIY project and we blogged all of the details for similar lamps over on THIS post.
-I love the architectural salvage style and how they add some character to our bedroom space.
+I love the architectural salvage style and how they add some character and ambient lighting to our bedroom space.

 There are some great new lamps available this season, in case you’re on the hunt for lamps.

 Here are a few current favorites that I would consider if I were replacing my own lamps!